 Divers faulk here for the pelagic sea life, which is different from the bright colorful fish and freshwater cenotes we have been talking about.

 La Paz is home to 850 different marine life species.
-Here you can find everything from hammerhead sharks, humpback whales, and even seahorses.
+Here you can find everything from hammerhead sharks, manta rays, humpback whales, sea lions and even seahorses.
 There is something for everyone here.

 Due to its migrant location the sea life varies widely over the months of the year, so if you plan on diving here a certain time of year be sure to do your research to know what you will likely see.